- Don't get over-concentrated in your employer's stock. Find ways to diversify.

-There are two kinds of stock option grants: incentive stock options (ISOs) and nonqualified stock options (NSOs).
-When you receive an ISO grant, there’s no immediate tax effect and you do not have to pay regular income taxes when you exercise your options, although the value of the discount your employer provided and the gain may be subject to alternative minimum tax.
-However, when you sell shares of the stock, you’ll be required to pay capital gains taxes, assuming you sold the shares at a price higher than your strike price.
-You must hold your shares at least one year from the date of the exercise and two years from the grant date to qualify for the long-term capital gains rate.
+There are 2 kinds of stock option grants: incentive stock options (ISOs) and nonqualified stock options (NSOs).
+When you receive an ISO grant, there's no immediate tax effect and you do not have to pay regular income taxes when you exercise your options, although the value of the discount your employer provided and the gain may be subject to alternative minimum tax (AMT).

 If you sell ISO shares before the required holding period, this is known as a disqualifying disposition.
 In such a case, the difference between the fair market value of the stock at exercise (the strike price) and the grant price—or the entire amount of gain on the sale, if less—will be taxed as ordinary income, and any remaining gain is taxed as a capital gain.
 For most people, their ordinary income tax rate is higher than the long-term capital gains tax rate.

 While taxes are important, they should not be your sole consideration.
-You also need to consider the risk that your company’s stock price could decline from its current level.
-“Be aware of your tax situation, but also understand where you are in the marketplace, because there are also risks to continuing to hold the shares,” says Stegman.
-“Know which shares are qualified for special tax treatment, what the holding periods are, and transact accordingly.”
+You also need to consider the risk that your company's stock price could decline from its current level.
+"Be aware of your tax situation, but also understand how the company is performing in the marketplace, because there are also risks to continuing to hold the shares," says Senseney.
+"Know which shares are qualified for special tax treatment, what the holding periods are, and exercise stock options accordingly."